rnborland/HTML-chatbot-generator/README.md

 # Build an AI Chatbot from Any PDF

+⚡ Build and deploy a PDF-powered chatbot in under 5 minutes.

 Create a working HTML chatbot for any PDF using the PDF-Insights.ai API.

 This example is designed for developers, agencies, and AI builders who want to turn a PDF into an embeddable chatbot quickly.